I Am... (Beyoncé tour): Fashion

 Thierry Mugler served as the main costume designer for the tour.
 Beyoncé was acquainted to and enraptured by his work at the Metropolitan Museum of Art Costume Institute Gala, titled "Superheroes, Fashion and Fantasy" (2008) where she saw several of his haute couture pieces that were on display.
 Beyoncé discussed the possibility of using the costumes with Tina Knowles.
 She met with Mugler in Paris in September of the same year and started exchanging ideas for costume designs and the following month he was contracted as the designer for the tour.
 While designing, the main concept Mugler wanted to illustrate was the duality between "being a woman and a warrior" through his own creative perception; the words "Feminine.
 Free.
 Warrior.
 Fierce" were the overarching inspiration.
-He felt, "Sasha Fierce is another aspect of Beyoncé's personality, she is Fierce on stage and Beyoncé in real life...
+He felt, "Sasha Fierce is another aspect of Beyoncé'ss personality, she is Fierce on stage and Beyoncé in real life...
 Beyoncé is a very sophisticated 'stage animal', which means that she is truly instinctive.
 Beyoncé expresses herself through the two aspects of her personality."
 Furthermore, the elaborate costumes were related to the meanings of the songs performed.

 A seventy one piece wardrobe was designed for Beyoncé and her dancers and band.
 For the shows, Beyoncé adopted ten different looks.
 American fashion designer Chris March also worked with Mugler ensuring the costumes were suitable for stage purposes.
 On July 23, 2009, March filed a lawsuit against Mugler for allegedly not paying him for the work he did on the wardrobe.
 Metal pieces, fishnets, gloves, power shoulders and golden leotards were all incorporated in the costumes, the majority of which were form-fitting and exposed the singer's legs.
 Michael Quintanilla of San Antonio Express-News thought the fashion was akin to a "high-tech Blade Runner world".
 For the performance of several songs, Beyoncé also wore leopard-print pants and glow-in-the-dark bra with a blinking beacon affixed to her body.